kscottz/OctoScrape/README.md

 OctoScrape
 ==========

-Trying to pull down image sets and other data from the octopart API
+Trying to pull down image sets and other data from the octopart API.

+Figure out how to use it.